HubRise/website/content/apps/just-eat-takeaway/en/receive-orders.md

 - `name`: Always set to `Service fee`.
 - `type`: Always set to `other`.
 - `ref`: The ref code of the charge.
-You can set its value on the Just Eat Bridge **Configuration** page.
+You can set its value from the Configuration page of Just Eat Bridge.
 Ensure that it matches the value in your EPOS.
 - `price`: The amount of the service fee.

 ## Customer Notes